Textiles: Surface

 If you have read the other parts of this series, you may wonder why Schoeser includes “yarns” here, when she has had a whole section on “Ingredients.”
 Well, one of the things that interests me about the way this book is set up, is that the categories don’t seem hard and fast.
 Each section contains a variety of works from every segment of the textile world: ancient, modern, utilitarian, useless, ritual, comical; accessory, garment, container, toy, sculpture, installation.
 You could unbind the book, shuffle the photos, and reassign them to the categories, and end up with a different, but still fantastic collection to inspire new thinking.

-But since I haven’t talked yet about surface design in this series, today I am going to choose just a tiny segment of that area to focus on, printed fabrics from the 1950s.
-Here are two that were in the book:
+I haven’t talked yet about surface design in this series, today I am going to choose just a tiny segment of that area to focus on, printed fabric.
+In my own collection these are best represented by 1950s tablecloths.
+Thanks to the saving habits of my family, I have a nice little group of them.

 What??
 You have this tablecloth TOO?
 I think everybody does!
 At least, every vintage linens booth at Quilt Festival seems to have it.